yonkahlon/Zenject/README.md

 Unity is a fantastic game engine, however the approach that new developers are encouraged to take does not lend itself well to writing large, flexible, or scalable code bases.
 In particular, the default way that Unity manages dependencies between different game components can often be awkward and error prone.

-Having worked on non-unity projects that use dependency management frameworks (such as Ninject, which Zenject takes a lot of inspiration from), the problem irked me enough that I decided a custom framework was necessary.
+Having worked on non-unity projects that use dependency management frameworks (such as Ninject, which Zenject takes a lot of inspiration from), and without any alternative in Unity, I decided a custom framework was necessary.

 Upon googling for solutions, I found a <a href="http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/">series of great articles</a> by Sebastiano Mandalà outlining the problem.
 Sebastiano even wrote a proof of concept and open sourced it, which became the basis for this library.